gregphillips03/dsci401/README.md

 ```

 + For good measure, I pull out the feature space for future use.
+I might not use them, but it's good to save it just in case I need to reference what they are later on.

 ```python
 features = feature_space.columns;